Effects of Adoption on Child Development - Child Abuse Prevention, Treatment & Welfare Services | Children's Bureau

 Integrating an Adopted Child into Your Family

-Aside from therapy, here are our top tips for helping your adopted child feel welcome and loved in your home:
+In addition to therapy, here are some tips to help your adopted child feel welcome and loved in your home:

 • Allow them to create a space that expresses their individuality.

-• Have them help you decorate around the house, especially during the holidays.
+• Involve them in decorating the house, especially during the holidays.

-• Find out what is important and meaningful to your child and make that a priority in their lives at home.
+• Find out what is important to your child and prioritize it in their lives at home.

 Welcoming Your Child Home